yodermk/can.cd/README.md

 Thank you for being part of thiis.

-Speak Softly, Love Loudly
+Speak Softly, Love Lavishly

-@hippiehacker
+faith, hope, & love  - @hippiehacker